KeerthanaYadavelli/SA_MobilePhones/README.md

     * 11. Click Upload and load the file MultipleAlgorithms_MobilephoneRatingPrediction_2.ipynb

     * 12. Repeat steps 3-6 (This file is only for comparing different machine learning models.
 This file takes several hours to run.
 We are not fetching any output from this file.
-We are only fetching output from the Naive Bayes model from the first file.)
+We are only fetching output from the Naive Bayes model from the first file).